-Edinburgh firm of solicitors, Murray Beith Murray, is one of Scotland’s leading private client law firms.
+Murray Beith Murray is one of Scotland’s leading private client law firms.
 For over 160 years we have specialised in meeting the legal, financial and administrative needs of individuals and families, family trusts, charities and private companies.

 Our approach to client service is friendly and responsive, and we operate with the highest standards of integrity and professional expertise.

 Whether you are an existing client of the firm, or looking to find out more about our services, we hope that you find this website useful.
 Please contact us if you would like to discuss how we can help you.

 We are continuing to develop our tax department by welcoming our newly appointed Tax Manager Kerry MacBeth.